MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 ---

 In Deployment pipelines, folders are considered part of an item’s name (an item name includes its full path).
-When an item is deployed, after its path was changed (moved from folder A to folder B, for example), then Deployment pipelines applies this change to its paired item during deployment - the paired item will be moved as well to folder B. If folder B doesn't exist in the stage we're deploying to, it will be created in its workspace first.
+When an item is deployed, after its path was changed (moved from folder A to folder B, for example), then Deployment pipelines applies this change to its paired item during deployment - the paired item will be moved as well to folder B. If folder B doesn't exist in the stage we're deploying to, it is created in its workspace first.
 Folders can be seen and managed only on the workspace page.

 Deploy items inside a folder from that folder.
 You can't deploy items from different hierarchies at the same time.

 ### Identify items that were moved to different folders

 Since folders are considered part of the item’s name, items moved into a different folder in the workspace, are identified on Deployment pipelines page as *Different* when compared.
-This item won't appear in the compare window since it is not a schema change but settings change.
+This item doesn't appear in the compare window since it isn't a schema change but settings change.

 #### [Moved folder item in new UI](#tab/new)